w3c/wot-thing-description/toolchain/tool-analysis.md

-W3C WoT Toolchain Analysis
+# W3C WoT Toolchain Analysis

-The current W3C WoT specification generation tool requires as input different WoT artifacts (e.g., JSON Schema, ontologies, SHACL shapes, etc.,) that are produced by the different task forces.
-However, once there is an extension to the Thing description information model, these artifacts also need to be updated based on their own schema.
-However, in most cases this causes alot of manual effort and sometimes inconsistencies between the different artifacts.
+The current W3C WoT specification generation tool relies on various WoT artifacts such as JSON Schema, ontologies, SHACL shapes, which are produced by the different task forces.
+However, when there is an extension to the Thing description information model, these artifacts must also be updated according to their respective schemas.
+This process often requires significant manual effort and can result in inconsistencies between the different artifacts.

 Therefore, the aim is to identify a set of potential tools that can simplify the generation of the WoT artifacts.
+An analysis of existing tools has been conducted based on different requirements, which are determined by the modeling features crucial for the TD information model.

-A set of existing tools have been analyzed based on different requirements.
-The requirements are identified based on the modeling features important for the TD information model and include: array support, one of, Type/Type array, Inheritance, Unknown object keys, pattern matching, JSON Schema conversion, JSON-LD Context file generation, SHACL shapes generation, term documentation, and diagram generation.
+The table below provides a summary of the analyzed tools according to the defined requirements.

 | Tool                    | LinkML   | TreeLDR  | ESMF     | A.ML     | Schema Salad | SOML     | WIDOCO   |
 |-------------------------|----------|----------|----------|----------|--------------|----------|----------|